-- 1. Basic brain review exam (20): From material covered in lectures. - 2.
+- 1. Basic brain review exam (20): From research articles and lectures. - 2.
 Ramachandran questions and participation (15): You should post (on d2l) at least one question about the book chapters, along with researched answers, to the relevant discussion forum no later than 24 hours before class.
 You will receive points for these question(s) and for class participation each day. - Ramachandran presentations (20): Students will form six groups, and each group will collaborate to orally present a series of book chapters (15 points per student).
 Each student will prepare an online youtube video presentation and post the link on our course d2l website (5 points) - 4.
 Ramachandran art project (15): Please pick one neurological disorder, and describe the symptoms, and what we currently understand about its underlying neurophysiological cause, or causes (5 Points).
 ALSO: Imagine that you have this disorder.
-Please submit your own creative interpretation of that link between your felt experience and the brain areas/networks known or suspected to be impacted by this disorder using media of your choice (e.g., drawing, painting, clay sculpture, pipe cleaners, paper or writing (10 points). - 5.
-Graduate topic assignment One (7.5): PLEASE CHECK the course d2l site for more instruction on required assignments AS THE TERM PROGRESSES... - 6.
-Grad Topic One exam (7.5): From material covered in lectures and discussion. - 7.
-Graduate topic assignment Two (7.5): PLEASE CHECK the course d2l site for more instruction on required assignments AS THE TERM PROGRESSES... - 8.
-Grad Topic Two exam (7.5): From material covered in lectures and discussion. - 9.
-Teacher evaluations (5): For completing and submitting ALL graduate student teacher evaluations during finals week. - 10.
+Please submit (as a \jpg or \pdf) your own creative interpretation of that link between felt experience and the brain areas/networks known or suspected to be impacted by this disorder using media of your choice (e.g., drawing, painting, clay sculpture, pipe cleaners, paper or writing (10 points). - 5.
+Graduate topic assignment (7.5): PLEASE CHECK the course d2l site for more instruction on required assignments AS THE TERM PROGRESSES... - 6.
+Grad Topic "exam" (7.5): From material covered in lectures and discussion. - 7.
+Perceptual map of Portland project (15): Each of us will visit a place (anywhere, including your own room), and pause, attend to and consider the perceptions we experience.
+You'll then create an artwork (illustration, drawing, sculpture, dance, poem, photo, video) that captures and conveys these perceptual aspects, along with a written description of the location and brain networks engaged. - 8.
+Teacher evaluations (5): For completing and submitting ALL graduate student teacher evaluations during finals week. - 9.
 Graduate panel attendance (5): For attending grad panel during finals week.

 ASSIGNMENT POINTS DUE DATE(S)

-Basic brain review exam 20 January 24
+Basic brain review exam 20 Jan 18 - Jan 24

-Rama. questions/participation 15 Jan 27 - Feb 7
+Rama. questions/participation 15 Jan 20 - Feb 8

-Rama. chapter presentation 20 Jan 27 - Feb 7
+Rama. chapter presentation 20 Jan 20 - Feb 8

-Ramachandran art project 15 Feb 10
+Ramachandran art project 15 Feb 24

-Topic One Assignment (Topic) 7.5 See d2l for details
+Graduate assignment 7.5 See d2l for details

-Topic One assessment 7.5 See d2l for details
+Graduate assessment 7.5 See d2l for details

-Topic Two Assignment (Topic) 7.5 See d2l for details
+Perceptual map of Portland 15 March 14

-Topic Two assessment 7.5 See d2l for details
+Teacher evaluations 5 March 16

-Teacher evaluations 5 March 16 (in class)
+Graduate panel attendance 5 March 16

-Graduate panel attendance 5 March 16 (in class)
+TOTAL COURCE BOINTS 110

 TOTAL COURSE POINTS 110 Grad students will assign